neurobagel/documentation/docs/cli.md

 - `bids`
 - `derivatives`

-The `pheno` command must always be run first on a dataset (each subject in a Neurobagel graph must have at least phenotypic information); other metadata are optional and can be added in an arbitrary order.
+The `pheno` command must be run first on a dataset (each subject in a Neurobagel graph must have at least phenotypic information); other metadata are optional and can be added in an arbitrary order.

 To view the general CLI help and information about the commands: